-- 4.6.9 The mixing area should be located and chosen in such a way that the risk of contaminating the workers and the environment are minimized. - 4.6.10 Mixing of agricultural chemicals should be carried out in a manner that will prevent ground and surface water contamination and the land in the surrounding areas. - 4.6.11 The filling and mixing areas for the crop protection product should be equipped with appropriate tools for precise measurements and calibrations.
+- 4.6.2.1 The mixing area should be located and chosen in such a way that the risk of contaminating the workers and the environment are minimized. - 4.6.2.2 Mixing of agricultural chemicals should be carried out in a manner that will prevent ground and surface water contamination and the land in the surrounding areas. - 4.6.2.3 The filling and mixing areas for the crop protection product should be equipped with appropriate tools for precise measurements and calibrations.
 The functionality of such should be checked before every cropping season by the grower/applicator.
 The filling and mixing areas should have floor brush, dustpan, plastic bags and adsorbent materials such as sand.
-These materials should be placed in a fixed location within the specific area, to be used in case of spillage of crop protection product. - 4.6.12 Emergency facilities in the event of accidental spill during mixing should be readily available. - 4.6.13 Prepare only the necessary volume of spray solution to avoid surplus application mix. - 4.6.14 Surplus application mixes are disposed of in a manner that does not present a risk of contaminating the produce.
+These materials should be placed in a fixed location within the specific area, to be used in case of spillage of crop protection product.

+- 4.6.2.4 Emergency facilities in the event of accidental spill during mixing should be readily available. - 4.6.2.5 If a chemical is transferred to another container, the new container should be clearly marked with the brand name, concentration of active ingredient, details of the prepared solution (if applicable), rate of use, and withholding period or Preharvest Interval (PHI).
+Prepare only the necessary volume of spray solution to avoid surplus application mix. - 4.6.2.6 Surplus application mixes are disposed of in a manner that does not present a risk of contaminating the produce.